 All degree candidates must file an application for graduation with their college and pay the graduation fee by the Official Day of Record for the term of intended graduation.
 The graduation fee covers the costs of processing the graduation application, printing the diploma and mailing it to the graduate, and other costs associated with the commencement ceremony.
 If students fail to complete all degree requirements during the term in which they applied for graduation and paid the graduation fee, then they must apply for graduation and pay the graduation fee again when they become eligible to graduate.

 Candidates must also place a diploma order, which specifies how they want their name to appear on the diploma, with the Registrar’s Office.

 To participate in commencement exercises, students must be enrolled in the courses needed to complete all degree requirements and must file an application for graduation with their college, and pay the graduation fee by the second Monday after the last day to drop a course without a grade (the Official Day of Record) for the term of intended graduation.
-The final decision on eligibility for graduation and participation in commencement exercises rests with the appropriate academic dean.
+The final decision on eligibility for graduation and participation in commencement exercises rests with the University Registrar in consultation with appropriate academic dean.

 Commencement participants with honors are so designated in the commencement program and wear special insignia with their academic regalia.
 As commencement occurs prior to the posting of final grades, the designation of honors for May and December commencement participants reflects only grades earned prior to the final semester.
 Designation of final honors on the transcript and diploma, however, is based on all work attempted.